Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-It may be a bit hypocritical to say that Maul - Shadow Lord Season 2 is one of the most anticipated upcoming Star Wars projects since it is centered around a familiar character in a familiar time period right after stating that Star Wars needed to move away from that.
-However, Maul - Shadow Lord is a bit of an outlier because, despite showcasing a character like Maul during the rise of the Empire, its writing and themes are so strong, it doesn't matter when it is set and which characters are explored.
+It may be a bit hypocritical to say that Maul - Shadow Lord Season 2 is one of the most anticipated upcoming Star Wars projects since it is centered around a familiar character in a familiar time period, right after stating that Star Wars needed to move away from that.
+However, Maul - Shadow Lord is a bit of an outlier because, despite showcasing a character like Maul during the rise of the Empire, its writing and themes are so strong that it doesn't matter when it is set and which characters are explored.

 Ahsoka Season 2